DanielBarLev2/Machine-Learning/A1-KNN Classifier/README.md

 This is my implementation of K-Nearest-Neighbor in Python via Pytorch. cifar-10-batch is the data training source and testing samples.
-This is assianment A1 of Michigan, "Deep Learing for Coputer Vision" course.
+This is assignment A1 of Michigan, "Deep Learning for Computer Vision" course.

 Date: 2023